Where Clayton Stands

 After Hurricane Andrew (1992), Florida funded 'wind mitigation' upgrades.
 When later hurricanes hit, those upgraded homes survived dramatically better.
 Insurance companies started offering discounts.
 The investment paid for itself many times over.

-What It Means for Charleston
+What It Means for District 1

 The Framing